mmistakes/minimal-mistakes/_posts/2023-07-xx-scala-as-a-junior-dev.md

     .sum
 ```

+You can activate an option in Metals (a scala language server for IDEs) to show the inferred types as a decoration in the editor, which I now use most of the time.
+I recommend the "minimal" setting option because it shows only relevant types (parameters, return types...).

 #### 1.2.2.
 Mix of object-oriented programming and functional programming

 Scala has been a pioneer in the mixing of these two paradigms and has been (and still is!) an inspiration for many languages.
 We benefit from the modularity of objects while having the safety and expressivity of functional programming.
 Also, unlike some other functional languages, it allows the usage of mutable variables, which can lead to performance improvements.